Best Makeup for Oily Skin

 How to Achieve Flawless Skin When You Have an Oily Complexion

-Just because you have oily skin, doesn’t mean that you can’t wear makeup.
-It just means that you need to find the right makeup for your skin type.
+Just because you have oily skin, it doesn’t mean that you can’t wear makeup.
+It just means that you need to find the right makeup that's great for oily skin.

-Before applying any makeup, make sure you’ve cleansed, toned using an astringent toner and crucially, moisturised.
+Before applying any makeup, make sure you’ve cleansed, toned and crucially, moisturised.
 Don’t be tempted to skip the moisturiser!
 Doing so will make your skin feel dehydrated.
 And what does skin do when it feels dehydrated?
 You’ve guessed it, it will produce more sebum leading to oilier skin!

 Try mixing a water based serum in with your moisturiser too, as this will help to shrink enlarged pores, thereby reducing sebum production.

 A top tip for dealing with oily skin, is to avoid touching your skin.
 We know, this can be easier said than done.
 We all sit with our chin on our hand, or fiddle with or skin as we work, or even sit with our head in our hands at times!

 But try to avoid all of these things as much as possible.
 We have natural oil on our fingers, and many of us wear hand creams or maybe even have remnants of an oily lunch on our fingers.
 This can all be transferred to our skin by touching our face, exacerbating oil and shine.

 The same can be said for your hair.
 If you have oily skin and hair, its best to keep your hair tied back, out of your face, as it will transfer oil to your freshly applied makeup.